-The notabilities of Rio de Janeiro were extraordinarily proud of their grand aqueduct with two stories of arches, completed in 1723.
+The notables of Rio de Janeiro were extraordinarily proud of their grand aqueduct with its two stories of arches, completed in 1723.
 It can be filed within a long tradition of aqueduct constructions in Portugal.
-Already the Romans had built a large number of impressive exemplars on the Iberian Peninsula that were renewed and expanded in the 16th century, in many Portuguese towns.
-In particular, the humanistically oriented King João III (1521-1557) had a great interest in maintaining and restoring Roman culture and architecture, not least because he considered the Portuguese overseas empire to be the successor to the former Roman Empire.
-For this reason, he sent, for example, the Portuguese architect and painter Francisco de Holanda and other artists to the eternal city to study its Roman heritage as well as the urbanistic concepts of the Renaissance.
-In Rome, Holanda became acquainted with the renovatio Romae, a program with which the Renaissance popes sought to resurrect Rome as the center of Christendom, which included the restoration of its antique aqueducts.
-Many years later he wrote a report in which he not only described his impressions from Rome but also proposed a program and draft plan for the urbanistic reconfiguration of Lisbon.
+In earlier times, the Romans had built a large number of impressive exemplars on the Iberian Peninsula that were renewed and expanded in many Portuguese towns in the sixteenth century.
+In particular, the humanistically oriented King João III (1521–1557) had a great interest in maintaining and restoring Roman culture and architecture, not least because he considered the Portuguese overseas empire to be the successor to the former Roman Empire.
+For this reason, he sent the Portuguese architect and painter Francisco de Holanda and other artists to the eternal city to study its Roman heritage as well as the urbanistic concepts of the Renaissance.
+In Rome, Holanda became acquainted with the renovatio Romae, a program by which the Renaissance popes sought to resurrect Rome as the center of Christendom, which included the restoration of its antique aqueducts.
+Many years later, he wrote a report in which he not only described his impressions from Rome but also proposed a program and draft plan for the urbanistic reconfiguration of Lisbon.
 One of his proposals was to build an aqueduct in Lisbon according to the Roman models.
-He not only argued that the city should offer its residents a level of comfort adequate to its status as capital of a world power, but also associated the architectonic renewal of the city with the purification of the souls of its residents and interpreted it as a way to civilize them.
-To strengthen his argument he drew on a historic review of the conquest of Lisbon by the Romans, according to which on the heels of the Roman victory over the local pagans the conquerors urbanized, embellished and ennobled all their settlements with a system for water provision, including large arches and an extensive network of pipes.
+He not only argued that the city should offer its residents a level of comfort commensurate with its status as the capital of a world power, but also associated the architectonic renewal of the city with the purification of the souls of its residents and interpreted it as a way to civilize them.
+To strengthen his argument, he drew on a historic review of the conquest of Lisbon by the Romans, according to which on the heels of the victory over the local pagans, the Roman conquerors urbanized, embellished, and ennobled all their settlements with a system for water provision, including large arches and an extensive network of pipes.